storyblok/blueprint-core-nuxt/README.md

 Integrate [Nuxt](https://nuxt.com/) with [Storyblok](http://www.storyblok.com) as a headless CMS.

-The blueprint is ideal for kickstarting new Storyblok and Next.js projects.
+This blueprint is ideal for kickstarting new Storyblok and Next.js projects.
 What's inside:
 - Pre-configured default blocks: `page`, `teaser`, `grid`, and `feature`.
 - Support for the Visual Editor's live preview.
 - Dynamic routing to fetch and render new stories automatically.